jlpteaching/comparch/modules/gem5/_posts/2000-06-01-assignment5.md

 - `Instruction.md`: should include instruction on how to run your simulations.
 - Automation: code/scripts to run your simulations.
 - Configuration: python file configuring the systems you need to simulate.

-### For 154B

-#### Code Portion
-[TODO] Submit all your code via Gradescope.

-#### Written Portion
-The assignment can be done individually or in a group of 2.
-You should submit your report here [{{site.data.course.154b_gradescope_lab5_written_link}}]({{site.data.course.154b_gradescope_lab5_written_link}}).

-Please upload a separate page for each answer!
-Additionally, I believe Gradescope allows you to circle the area with your final answer.
-Make sure to do this!

-We will not grade any questions for which we are unable to read.
-Be sure to check your submission to make sure it's legible, right-side-up, etc.

-Use clear reasoning and visualization to drive your conclusions.

 ## Grading